-- Know how to contact your travel insurer.
-Keep your travel insurance info with you while traveling so you can easily get in touch with your insurer as needed.
-Take down their emergency contact number and keep it in your phone or somewhere safe just in case you lose the papers.
+- Know how to contact your insurer.
+Keep your car or travel insurance info with you while traveling so you can easily get in touch with your insurer as needed.
+Take down their emergency contact number and keep it in your phone or somewhere safe in case you lose the papers.

-- Know how to use your insurance: Make sure you know how to use your overseas coverage.
-After an accident, it’s important to contact your insurer as soon as possible.
+- Know how to use your insurance.
+Understand how overseas coverage works.
+After an accident in most countries it’s important to contact your insurer as soon as possible.

-- Consider an International Driving Permit even if you don’t need one.
-It’s another form of internationally recognized identification in case your passport goes missing.
+- Consider an international driving permit even if you don’t need one.
+IDPs are another form of internationally recognized identification in case your passport goes missing.
 It’s also the only type of formal identification that comes in nine languages, making it useful almost everywhere.

 - Watch out for counterfeit IDPs.
 These are available online and are usually sold at inflated prices.
 If it costs more than $20, it might be fraudulent.
 If it’s being sold on eBay, it’s probably also a fake.
 The AAA and AATA are the only two authorized issuers.

 - Remember that some countries have different driving laws.
 If you’ve only driven in North America, you’re probably used to driving on the right side or staying in your lane.
-Many places in Europe drive on the left, which will cause issues if you fall into old habits.
-You might also need to change how you merge, pass or read speed limit signs when driving in another country.
+Many places in Europe drive on the left, and most South American countries don’t follow driving lanes.
+You’ll need to consider merging, passing or reading speed limit signs when driving in another country.

 - Consider travel insurance.
 Unfamiliar traveling conditions means things are more likely to go wrong for travelers, and personal liability and medical expenses can be potentially devastating.
-For the coverage it delivers, travel insurance can be exceptionally cost effective.
+For the coverage it delivers, travel insurance can cover you.
 Keep your travel insurance info with you while traveling so you can easily get in touch with your insurer as needed.